 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.” ― R. Buckminster Fuller

 The Global Alliance is a world-wide movement of individuals and organizations creating human communities that respect and defend the rights of Nature.

-We know that when we disrespect and harm Nature we diminish ourselves and impoverish our children.
+At the core we know that when we disrespect and harm Nature we diminish ourselves and impoverish our children.
+Societies that do not respect the rights of rivers to flow and forests to grow undermine us all.
 A human right to life and dignity is meaningless without water and wilderness.